 How Long Do I Have to File a Personal Injury Claim in California?

 You only have a limited amount of time to file a personal injury claim in California.
 This is called a statute of limitation and failing to file within this time will result in the court refusing to hear your case.
 You will lose your right to compensation if you fail to file within two years from the date of your injuries.

 There is an exception to this rule.
 You will still have the chance to file in situations where you were not aware of your injuries for months or years after the accident.
 In this situation, the statute of limitation will not start counting down until the date you discovered your injuries.

 Weight Limitations | California Department of Transportation – Visit the official website of the California DOT to read a paraphrased list of weight regulations.
 You can see the weight limit for wheels on supporting axels and vehicles that are exempt from the weight limits.

 Large Truck and Bus Crash Statistics – Every year, the FMCSA release data on truck and bus accidents in the United States.
 You can follow the link to read the most up to date version.
 You can find various charts on fatal crashes, crashes involving only property damage and large truck injury crashes.

 Truck Accident Lawyer in Los Angeles

-Do not settle with your insurance company before speaking with a personal injury attorney.
-You will lose your right to bring the responsible party to court if you accept an insurance claim.
-Let Yarian & Associates, APC assess your case.
+Do not settle with the insurance company before speaking with a personal injury attorney.
+You will lose your right to bring the responsible party to court if you accept an insurance company’s offer.
+Let Yarian Accident & Injury Lawyers, APC assess your case.
 We will evaluate the facts and fight for the compensation you deserve.